kstodu2/WarmCookie/README.md

-# Wireshark Lab: Network Packet Analysis
+# Wireshark Lab: WarmCookie, Network Traffic Analysis.

 This lab exercise demonstrates the capture and analysis of network traffic using Wireshark, with a focus on identifying suspicious activity and understanding packet communication.